aayush7908/aayush7908/README.md

 <h1 align="center">Hi there 👋, I am Aayush Dalal</h1>

-<p>I’m a final-year CSE student passionate about technology and scalability.
-I enjoy working in collaborative environments, as seen in my past internship and projects.
+<p>I’m a full-stack developer passionate about technology and scalability.
+I enjoy working in collaborative environments.
 I like learning and reading about designing scalable and robust systems</p>

 <ul>
   <li>I like Development and DSA.</li>